 How many cities and towns are in Montana?

 Montana has 129 incorporated municipalities — 51 cities, 76 towns, and 2 consolidated city-county governments (Butte–Silver Bow and Anaconda–Deer Lodge).
-In addition, there are more than 200 unincorporated communities, including prominent places like Big Sky, Bigfork, Cooke City, and West Glacier.
+In addition, there are more than 200 unincorporated communities and Census Designated Places, including substantial places like Evergreen (9,206), Lockwood (7,195), Orchard Homes (5,377), Big Sky, Bigfork, Cooke City, and West Glacier.

 What is the largest city in Montana?